MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-liveramp.md

 ---
 title: "LiveRamp connector"
-description: "Learn how to configur the connection and the export to LiveRamp." ms.date: 03/03/2021 ms.reviewer: kishorem ms.service: customer-insights
+description: "Learn how to configure the connection and the export to LiveRamp." ms.date: 03/03/2021 ms.reviewer: kishorem ms.service: customer-insights